Our Founding Story

 To address the size and scope of the challenge, we train candidates online and with blended learning.
 The Massively Open Online Course (MOOC) movement in higher education has transformed our ability to train a lot of adults efficiently, effectively, and remotely.
 We are applying the best technologies and practices to the domain of politics, policy, and governance.

-We have designed a curriculum focused on the needs of candidates who are focused on the needs of their constituents.
+We have designed a curriculum of university-level programs focused on the needs of candidates who are focused on the needs of their constituents.
 There are a few key elements to our approach.
 We help candidates: address their personal concerns about running, build empathy for their constituents, and communicate with values while governing with evidence.
-In so doing, candidates get an EDG.
+In so doing, candidates gain an EDG.
 Our curriculum has six series:

 - Demystify Your Run: What is the process for running and where do I start?
 Is running right for me?